SDG10 Reduced Inequalities

 The clinical project that uses electrical stimulation to improve the lives of those living with spinal cord injuries has been named an Early-Stage Bionic Innovation Winner in the Bionics Challenge 2022.

 Led by Lecturer in Neurological Physiotherapy Dr Vanesa Bochkezanian, the Electrical Stimulation (E-Stim) treatment aims to increase muscle mass, reduce spasticity and improve overall physical health.
-The project uses electrical stimulation to improve the lives of those living with spinal cord injuries and has been named a finalist in the Bionics Challenge 2021.
+The project uses electrical stimulation to improve the lives of those living with spinal cord injuries.

 We have delivered a series of sector leading programs that have increased the access, participation and success of Aboriginal and Torres Strait Islander peoples in vocational and higher education.
 Our aim is to empower Aboriginal and Torres Strait Islander peoples by delivering education, training and research that improves lives and offers pathways to meaningful careers.